dario-vega/demo-lab-baggage/Instructions.md

 ## Step 14.
 Execute the API and Streaming tests

-guidelines are provided in the reamdme :
+guidelines are provided in the README:

 1. [DEMO-Service-Connector](./README.md#DEMO-Service-Connector)
 2. [DEMO-API-Gateway](./README.md#DEMO-API-Gateway)